 When you begin to frame it like this, $300,000 might not seem so far out of reach.

-Our case study companies such as Aquila, Yale Appliance, and Mazzella that have all successfully doubled (or even tripled) their annual revenue have fully embraced the principles of They Ask, You Answer by working with IMPACT.
+Our case study companies like Berry Insurance, Applied Educational Systems, Aquila, Yale Appliance, and Mazzella, have all successfully doubled (or even tripled) their annual revenue by fully embracing the principles of They Ask, You Answer and working with IMPACT.

 How to invest your budget

-You also need to understand what $300,000 of investment looks like.
+You'll need to understand what a $300,000+ investment looks like.
 And, if your budget is lower, a breakdown of costs will help you understand what you might be able to forgo.

 To implement They Ask, You Answer you will likely need to spend money on:

-First things first, you need all the relevant parties within your company to know why this is important, what will be expected of them, and how exactly you are going to create content that moves the sales needle.
+With your team assembled, you need all the relevant parties within your company to know why They Ask, You Answer is important, what will be expected of them, and how exactly you are going to create content that moves the sales needle.

 You might be lucky enough to have a company that instantly understands the need for They Ask, You Answer and embraces the culture, but most companies need a little push over the line to ensure funding and full enablement of the initiatives.